Canada Goose Chilliwack Bomber Review

 The Best Buy The North Face McMurdo III Parka has a similar insulation thickness as the Chilliwack, but the cut of the McMurdo extends lower.
 Overall, therefore, we grant the McMurdo a slightly higher warmth score.
-The Chilliwack is warmer than the rest of the jackets we tested, including the Editors' Choice Arc'teryx Camosun.
+The Chilliwack is warmer than most of the jackets we tested.

 Canada Goose has made the Chilliwack protective enough.
 Incidentally, "Chilliwack" is a Canadian suburb of Vancouver, British Columbia.
 The external fabric is waterproof and thick.
 However, the plethora of seams and pockets, along with the fur-rimmed hood make it inappropriate for the wettest of conditions.
 Water will get through the seams and mat the fur.
 A jacket this warm is better suited to the coldest conditions anyway.
 Conditions in which liquid water is a distant proposition.

 Our review team delivered a mixed bag of feedback on the comfort of the Chilliwack Bomber jacket.
 The short-torsoed design was the polarizing feature.
 Long torso testers found the jacket to ride up and leave room for drafts.
 Others just didn't like the shortcut.
 A select few, though, liked the unencumbered design of the "bomber" cut.
 Especially for sitting down in, the shortcut is less confining than a longer design.

 The possible features of a winter jacket include the pocket selection, hood, and associated adjustments, wrist closures, and other protective measures.
 With these, the Chilliwack is pretty well equipped.
 First, there are abundant pockets.
-Only the longer award-winning jackets have more pockets, like the Best Buy The North Face McMurdo III and Top Pick Canada Goose Expedition.
 The cuffs of the Chilliwack are simple stretchy knit cuffs.
 They keep the warm in and are comfortable.
-For truly sealing around gloves in nuking weather, the velcro cuffs of the Arc'teryx Fission SV are better.
-The Editors' Choice Camosun Parka has non-adjustable cuffs, like the Chilliwack.
-The Camosun cuffs are more carefully tailored, but both perform just fine.